 It doesn't help that the concept of a scene is repeatedly "can you believe we're going this far for one tiny joke?"
 There's the waiter who we follow all the way from his restaurant to his family cottage (the deleted scenes show there was an even longer version!), the "Every Sperm Is Sacred" song, which is brilliant for one verse, but after that is just committed to blowing out the spectacle with bigger and bigger crowds or the surreal but meaningless "where did that little fish go" sequence.
 That's a problem with joke songs in general, which tend to tell the joke in the first verse but are committed to two more verses and three more choruses before they can move on.
 And there are a lot of songs in here - you could honestly classify this as a musical.
 But the gags and the performances that work are real "Greatest Hits" material, and the way it follows humanity from life to death (and beyond) and throughout the ages does make it feel its imparting something of substance, even if it's probably not really.

 Universal first released Monty Python's The Meaning Of Life on DVD through Image Entertainment back in 1997.
 It was widescreen but non-anamorphic and completely barebones.
 They didn't dip into the good stuff until 2003, when we got the "Two-Disc Special Edition" which was now anamorphically enhanced and packed with extras, both excellent and ridiculous.
-There were a couple basic reissues after that, like a Universal 100th Anniversary edition, which was basically just the first disc from the 2003 set, and a 3-disc "Iconic Comedy" set that packaged it with American Pie and The Big Lebowski.
+There were a couple basic reissues after that, like a Universal 100th Anniversary edition, which was basically just the first disc from the 2003 set, the 2005 version I've got here, which is the same, and a 3-disc "Iconic Comedy" set that packaged it with American Pie and The Big Lebowski.
 And if you think that's cheesy, there was a 2-disc set in the UK that paired it with the Alicia Silverstone comedy Scorched.

 The extras, starting with the 2003 set (Image's DVD didn't even have the trailer; and worst of all, it came in a snapper case) can be cleanly divided into two categories: Quality and Novelty.
 Fortunately, there's plenty of the former.
 Gilliam and Jones provided an audio commentary, recorded separately but edited together into one reasonably interesting track.
 That's a real value adding special feature you'd follow under Quality.
 Then there's another track called "the soundtrack for the lonely," where Michael Palin laughs at the jokes and makes mild small talk comments to make ostensibly make you feel like you're watching the movie with someone.
 That's a silly gimmick that's amusing to read on the back cover, but nothing you'd want to sit and listen all the way through for two hours, ergo Novelty.